dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

         $found = [            new Cavalry(),            new NullUnit(),            new LaserCanonUnit(),            $army        ];

     return $found;    }

-275

-Chapter 11 ■ performing and representing tasks

 The client code in TileForces can call any methods it likes on a NullUnit object without problem or